-Section 24, ¶1-In all God's creation we see the most perfect organization.
+- Section 24, ¶1.
+In all God's creation we see the most perfect organization.
 "The heavens declare the glory of God; and the firmament sheweth his handywork.
 Day unto day uttereth speech, and night unto night sheweth knowledge.
-There is no speech nor language, where their voice is not heard."-Psa.
-19:1-3.

-¶2-When we turn to God's dealing directly with man, we see the same carefulness for system and order.
-Look at His government of the children of Israel.
+There is no speech nor language, where their voice is not heard" (Psa.
+19: 1-3). - ¶2.
+When we turn to God's dealing directly with man, we see the same carefulness for system and order.
+Look at his government of the children of Israel.
 At Sinai laws are given, commandments delivered, and specifications laid out with the most positive command that all things should be done according to the pattern shown on the Mount.
-When Christ began His work, He chose and trained His twelve apostles and gave them the commandments concerning the kingdom, "Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost; teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you alway, even unto the end of the world."-Matt.
-28:19, 20.

-¶3-The apostles went forth preaching everywhere and people were converted and sanctified.
-They organized the saved into congregations which they called churches, and caused officers to be chosen to look after their spiritual and temporal interests.

-¶4-The fact that some men have lorded it over God's heritage, and that certain forms of government are a heavy yoke upon many, is not a good nor sufficient reason for rejecting or ignoring a simple, Scriptural form of Church government.

-¶5-Let us humbly follow Christ, a great Leader and Law-giver, and take His Word for our rule of faith and practice.
+When Christ began his work, he chose and trained his twelve apostles and gave them the commandments concerning the kingdom, "Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost; teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you alway, even unto the end of the world" (Matt.
+28: 19, 20). - ¶3.
+The apostles went forth preaching everywhere, and people were converted and sanctified.
+They organized the saved into congregations which they called churches, and caused officers to be chosen to look after their spiritual and temporal interests. - ¶4.
+The fact that some men have lorded it over God's heritage, and that certain forms of government are a heavy yoke upon many, is not a good or sufficient reason for rejecting or ignoring a simple, Scriptural form of church government. - ¶5.
+Let us humbly follow Christ, the great leader and lawgiver, and take his Word for our rule of faith and practice.
 Amen.

-(1 Cor.
-3:9-11; 2 Cor.
-13:10; Matt.
+(I Cor-3: 9-11; Matt.
 18:15-17; 2 Thess.
-3:6; Acts 13:1-3.)
+3: 6; Acts 13: 1-3).